ane/tila/README.md

 #### `load-average [COUNT]`
 print load average, where `COUNT` is a number from 1 to 3, specifying how many to print of the 1m, 5m and 15m load averages

-Writing your own is easy.
-The element procedure can be either a string or a zero-parameter function (thunk) that returns a string.

 ## Installation